esponges/interview/react-ts-node.md

 - What web APIs do you know?
 How would you use them?

+> Web APIs are APIs that can be accessed using the browser.
+They are built into the browser and are able to expose data from the browser and surrounding computer environment and do useful complex things with it.
+They are not part of the JavaScript language itself, rather they are built on top of the core JavaScript language, providing you with extra superpowers to use in your JavaScript code.

+> The most common web APIs are:
+> - DOM API
+> - Fetch API
+> - Web Storage API
+> - Web Audio API
+> - Web Socket API
+> - Web Workers API

+- Have you worked with advanced web APIs like IndexedDB, WebSockets, WebWorkers, etc?

 - What's the difference between local storage and session storage and cookies?

 > Local storage and session storage are both mechanisms that allow a browser to store key/value pairs locally within the user's browser.
 Cookies are small pieces of data that are stored on the client's browser.
 They are sent to the server with each request.
 Cookies are used to store user information such as preferences.
 - When would you use a cookie over local storage?

-> Cookies will be used when you want to have user information that can be accessed by the server.
+> Cookies will be used when you want to have user information that can be accessed by the server and can be sent to the server, while local storage can't be directly sent.
 Local storage will be used when you want to store user information that can be accessed by the client.
 Local storage has more capacity than cookies.
 Cookies can be expired.
 Local storage is a bit slower than cookies since it lives in the user hard drive while cookies live in the browser memory.

-- Have you worked with advanced web APIs like IndexedDB, WebSockets, WebWorkers, etc?

 - What does mutation mean?
+When is okay to mutate?
+When is not okay to mutate?

+> Mutation is when you change the value of a variable after it has been initialized.
+It's a change in the state of an object or variable.
+It's a side effect.
+It's not okay to mutate when you are using a pure function.
+It's okay to mutate when you are using a closure function.

 - What's a pure function?
 How would you implement it and why?
 > It always returns the same result if the same arguments are passed in.
 It does not depend on any state, or data, change during a program’s execution.
 It must only depend on its input arguments.
 It cannot produce any side effect.
 It easy to test and debug.